mailjet/mailjet-apiv3-go/README.md

 ### Prerequisites

-Make sure to have the following requirements:
+Make sure you have the following requirements:
 * A Mailjet API Key
 * A Mailjet API Secret Key
 * A Go installation (v. >= 1.3)

-API key and an API secret can be found [here][api_credential].
+Both API key and an API secret can be found [here][api_credential].

 Get cosy with Mailjet and save your credentials in your environment:
 ```